Theories

 Abductive reasoning

-Robert will defend his conclusion as follows: “You don’t believe my claim?
+Patricia will defend her conclusion as follows: “You don’t believe my claim?
 Well look at it: The airplane disappeared.
 Isn’t that enough evidence?
 Nobody can explain how MH370 disappeared.
 Only I can explain it!
+And aliens are the simplest explanation for the disappearance.
 Therefore, my reasoning must be right!”
 Is that correct?

-Our example analogy can be continued: Richard has long suspected the Russians behind the disappearance of MH370.
+Our example analogy can be continued: Your other friend Paul has long suspected the Russians behind the disappearance of MH370.
 Hence, he comes up with the rule

-Of course, neither argument is correct, because in order to assert a hypothesis, we need a rule that implies it.
+Of course, neither argument is correct, because in order to assert a hypothesis, we need evidence for it, i.e., a rule that implies it.
 However, if people do not subscribe to the necessity of evidence for hypotheses, they can go on arguing forever.
+This is indeed what we observe in discussions about religious truth.

 Irvin: I am sure I have liver disease!